testomatio/robot-framework-reporter/README.md

     Should Be Equal As Numbers    ${result}    15
 ```

-> 💡 **Note:** Test ID is added automatically to the test name when using `ImportListener`.
+> 💡 **Note:** Test ID is added automatically to the test name when using `Testomatio.Import` listener.
 You don't need to add them manually.

 ## Advanced Usage

  Testomat.io integration with Robot Framework is implemented through the Listener Interface.
 Currently, two Listeners are available:
-- **ImportListener**.
+- **Testomatio.Import**.
 Used for synchronizing tests with Testomat.io
-- **ReportListener**.
+- **Testomatio.Report**.
 Used for reporting test results to Testomat.io

 ### Basic Configuration